chronoglass/arlo-arduino-sensor_board/README.md

 https://github.com/chrisl8/ArloBot/tree/master/Propeller%20C%20Code%20for%20ArloBot

-Serial communication apears to be working have bumped communication down between the duino and propeller board to 57600
+Serial communication apears to be working after adding the softwareserial library

 Serial connections: (changed to use softwareserial library) (if you havn't changed the transmission settings from per_robot file in .arlobot)